-- Their qualifications should be substantiated, and their references and ID viewed - The job requirements and responsibilities should be clarified. - Child/adults at risk protection procedures are explained and training needs are identified.
+- Their qualifications should be substantiated. - The job requirements and responsibilities should be clarified. - Child/adults at risk protection procedures are explained and training needs are identified.

 Training

 In addition to pre-selection checks, the safeguarding process includes training after recruitment to help staff and volunteers to: